Struct gstreamer_editing_services::Clip

 after this process.
 For example, if the timeline does not have a track

-of the corresponding property::Track::track-type
+of the corresponding track-type

 .
 A clip can safely contain